-$Rapid^{TM}$ proBDNF The Biosensis enzyme-linked immunosorbent assay (ELISA) Kit is a sandwich ELISA that allows the specific, fast and reliable quantification of proBDNF in less than 4 hours.
-This kit consists of a precoated polyclonal anti-proBDNF capture antibody, a biotinylated anti-mature BDNF detection antibody and horseradish peroxidase (HRP)-conjugated streptavidin.
-The addition а substrate (3,3',5,5'tetramethylbenzidine, TMB) yields a colored reaction product which is directly proportional to the concentration of proBDNF present in samples and protein standards.
+As for many other protein targets, studying the role of proNGF in animal models helps to better understand its actions in humans.
+The Biosensis Mouse/Rat proNGF $Rapid^{TM}$ enzyme-linked immunosorbent assay (ELISA) Kit is a sandwich ELISA that allows the quantification of mouse and rat full-length proNGF protein in less than 4 hours.

+This kit contains a recombinant mouse proNGF standard expressed in E.coli and consists of a pre-coated antiproNGF capture antibody, a biotinylated anti-NGF detection antibody and horseradish peroxidase (HRP)-conjugated streptavidin.
+The addition of a substrate (3,3',5,5'-tetramethylbenzidine, TMB) yields a colored reaction product, which is directly proportional to the concentration of proNGF present in samples and protein standards.